BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Compression and Stochastic Noise in Byzantine-Robust Compressed SGD

 then it holds that

 where

 $\alpha:= \frac{B}{W}$, and $C_\alpha := \frac{2-2\alpha}{1-2\alpha}$. \end{theorem}

 Observe that the asymptotic learning error $\Delta_2$ is linear with the inner variation $\zeta^2$, the outer variation $\sigma^2$ and the compression ratio $\delta$.
 It is the gap introduced by the geometric median, as shown in Lemma \ref{lemma concentration}, that determines the asymptotic learning error.
+Note that in the analysis of Byzantine-robust compressed SGD, we need Assumption \ref{a4} to bound the compression error.
+This is different to the analysis of attacks-free compressed SGD in Theorem \ref{theorem csgd} where Assumption \ref{a4} is not required.

+Comparing in Theorems \ref{theorem csgd} and \ref{theorem sgd}, we find that under Byzantine attacks, the asymptotic learning error is linear with $C_\alpha^2$, which is determined by the maximum number of Byzantine workers.
+In addition, the term of $\delta G^2$ appears, showing the larger impact of compression noise in the presence of Byzantine attacks.
+Technically speaking, this is due to the introduction of the biased robust aggregation to defend against Byzantine attacks.
+Unlike the unbiased and non-robust mean aggregation, robust aggregation rules are often biased so as to handle the outliers caused by Byzantine attacks.
+This feature in turn amplifies the impact of compression noise on the asymptotic learning error.
+Therefore, it is necessary to reduce the compression noise for Byzantine robust compressed federated learning.
+The stochastic noise, characterized by the inner variation $\zeta^2$ and the outer variation $\sigma^2$, also affects the asymptotic learning error.

-Motivated by this fact, we propose to reduce both stochastic and compression noise so as to reach a better neighborhood of the optimal solution.
+Motivated by the analysis of this vanilla approach, we propose to reduce both compression and stochastic noise so as to reach a better neighborhood of the optimal solution.